VirgilSecurity/virgil-pythia-net/README.md

 ## Install and configure SDK

-The Virgil .NET Pythia is provided as a package named `Virgil.Pythia`.
+The Virgil .NET Pythia SDK is provided as a package named `Virgil.Pythia`.
 The package is distributed via [NuGet package](https://docs.microsoft.com/en-us/nuget/quickstart/use-a-package) management system.

 The package is available for .NET Framework 4.5 and newer.